 For shipments of value less than $1600 (ie all to SRGC) we understand the cost is approx $12.

-Then a physical inspection takes place and a phyto is signed.
+Then a physical inspection takes place and a phytosanitary certificate is signed.

 It is important to check that no seed coming to the UK is on the UK banned list (see the section earlier).